kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

 	reason: String
 }

-input PackageInstanceAuthRequestInput {
+input BundleInstanceAuthRequestInput {
 	"""
-	Context of PackageInstanceAuth - such as Runtime ID, namespace, etc.
+	Context of BundleInstanceAuth - such as Runtime ID, namespace, etc.
 	"""
 	context: Any
 	"""
-	JSON validated against package.instanceAuthRequestInputSchema
+	JSON validated against bundle.instanceAuthRequestInputSchema
 	"""
 	inputParams: Any
 }

 type Mutation {
   """
-  When PackageInstanceAuth is not in the pending state, the operation returns an error.
+  When BundleInstanceAuth is not in the pending state, the operation returns an error.

   When used without error, the status of pending auth is set to success.
   """
-  setPackageInstanceAuth(authID: ID!, in: BundleInstanceAuthSetInput!): BundleInstanceAuth! deletePackageInstanceAuth(authID: ID!): BundleInstanceAuth! requestPackageInstanceAuthCreation(packageID: ID!, in: BundleInstanceAuthRequestInput!): BundleInstanceAuth! requestPackageInstanceAuthDeletion(authID: ID!): BundleInstanceAuth!
+  setBundleInstanceAuth(authID: ID!, in: BundleInstanceAuthSetInput!): BundleInstanceAuth! deleteBundleInstanceAuth(authID: ID!): BundleInstanceAuth! requestBundleInstanceAuthCreation(bundleID: ID!, in: BundleInstanceAuthRequestInput!): BundleInstanceAuth! requestBundleInstanceAuthDeletion(authID: ID!): BundleInstanceAuth!
 }
 ```

 ## Passing additional input parameters

-You can pass additional input parameters when provisioning a new ServiceInstance from a Package.
+You can pass additional input parameters when provisioning a new ServiceInstance from a Bundle.
 Input parameters are validated against input JSON schema provided in the **instanceAuthRequestInputSchema** field by the Application or Integration System.
 The parameters, as well as the input JSON schema, are completely optional.
 As there is no trusted connection between an Integration System and Runtime, additional input parameters have to be passed to the Application or Integration System through the Director.

-## Registering Package API without credentials
+## Registering Bundle API without credentials

 In order to register API that does not require credentials, you must set the **defaultInstanceAuth.credential** property to `null`.